mrdevil786/ASAutoClicker/README.md

 1. Download the latest release from the [Releases](https://github.com/mrdevil786/ASAutoClicker/releases) page
 2. Launch the application (AutoClicker.exe)
 3. Set the click interval in milliseconds (default: 100ms)
+4. Choose the desired click options:
+   - **Click Indefinitely:** Clicks will continue until stopped manually.
+   - **Number of Clicks:** Set the total number of clicks to perform.
+   - **Duration (secs):** Set the duration in seconds for which clicking should occur.
+5. Select the mouse button (Left, Right, or Middle) to simulate.
-4. Press the "Start" button or use the global hotkey (Ctrl+Shift+A) to start clicking
+6. Press the "Start" button or use the global hotkey (Ctrl+Shift+A) to start clicking.
-5. Press the same hotkey (Ctrl+Shift+A) to stop clicking
+7. Press the same hotkey (Ctrl+Shift+A) to stop clicking manually, or wait for the set limit (if applicable).
-6. The application can be minimized to the system tray
+8. The application can be minimized to the system tray.
-7. Right-click the tray icon to show the application or exit it
+9. Right-click the tray icon to show the application or exit it.

 ## Windows Security Warning